 Free will is a topic of great confusion for many.
 So which is it?
 Door Number One: people have no free will whatsoever—it’s all fate or destiny.
 Door Number Two: we only have free will, and it’s all free will.
 Or Door Number Three: maybe some things are determined by free will while others are not.
-Wouldn’t it be nice to know which is actually true?
+Wouldn’t it be nice to know, the good Lord willing, which is actually true?

 For someone who believes only in this present life and not in an existence before or after it, there would not seem to be any choice in determining where one is born, whether you’re a boy or a girl, or where, when and how you will die.
 There could also be no big plan for how certain phases of your life will unfold.
 That’s Door Number One.

 But for someone who feels, knows and has experienced the truth of the Law of Cause and Effect and of reincarnation, that point of view couldn’t possibly be correct.
 For this person, there is an awareness that there’s a Big Plan.
 And although people have free will, we may temporarily have our wings clipped due to factors determined by us in our previous lives.
 Such factors are the effects of causes that we ourselves have set in motion.
 This is the winner: Door Number Two.

 Here’s an example of what this might look like.
 Let’s say someone is a murderer.
 This person has committed a crime against God as well as against human law.
 So this person is apprehended and put in jail.
 But now let’s say the person has amnesia, and can’t remember what they did.
 Even if the murderer is told they did such-and-such, they have forgotten it.
 But that doesn’t altar the facts one iota that they committed the crime.

 To the prisoner, all this will seem very unjust indeed.
 The past actions may be hidden from their view, but they happened nonetheless.
 This imprisonment is a creation of free will that’s had to work its way through the time lag of cause and effect.